ea5gvk/nostar-dudestar/README.md

 Port: UDP port of node, usually 4569.

 Add DTMF commands like *3node, *1node, *70, etc in the IAX DTMF box and hit send to send the DTMF string.
+The asterisk (*) character is already added on the Droidstar app, so only input the numeric portion of the command (70 instead of *70, etc).
 Details on various commands can be found at the AllStar wiki and others.

 # Compiling on Linux
 This software is written in C++ on Linux and requires mbelib and QT5, and natually the devel packages to build.
 With these requirements met, run the following: